 Image Source: Dev Wijewardane

 Tunde ke Kabab, a yet another delight, is prepared with minced meat which is popular in Lucknow.
-The dish was the specialty of a one-armed chef hence, the dish got its name Tunde ke Kabab.
-The dish is believed to be over a 100 years old and claims to be unique because of the secret recipe for the preparation of the masala.
-The masala is said to infuse flavors of over 160 spices.
+The dish was the speciality of a one-armed chef hence, the dish got its name Tunde ke Kabab.
+The dish is believed to be over 100 years old and claims to be unique because of the secret recipe for the preparation of the masala.
+The masala is said to infuse flavours of over 160 spices.

 Shami Kabab can be spotted at all places in Lucknow from street vendors to high-end restaurants.
 To make this delicacy at home start with the preparation of a mixture comprising of minced meat, ground chickpeas and spices.
 Usually, an egg is added to the mixture for binding i.e., to hold the mixture together.
 A small patty is formed of this mixture which is then pan-fried and served hot with mint-coriander chutney.
 In a vegetarian version of the kebab replace meat with paneer or potatoes.

 Korma stands for cooked meat in Urdu.
 The dish starts with the preparation of a spice sauce comprising of yogurt, cream, nut and seed paste.
 Then meat or vegetables are added to the sauce and allowed to simmer until cooked.
 Traditionally, the dish was prepared on a pot set over a very low flame with charcoal on the lid to provide heat from all sides.
 The term Shahi used for the delicacy symbolizes its status as a royal dish and its association with the emperors and the court.